OPPO DIGITAL SONICA STREAMING DAC

 To break it in, I connected the Sonica to my Questyle Audio 800R Current Mode Headphone Amplifier and ran Napster for several days via Bluetooth from my iPad Mini.
 The sound was remarkably good from a compressed streaming source.
 I then connected it to my two channel system for a listening test.
 The sound was good, but a little thin in the mid bass range, so I connected it to the Wells Audio Milo (which needed burning in) and later the ERZETICH Perfidus and burned it in for another week.
 Reconnecting to the two channel system I began my listening with “And You And I” (Close to the Edge – Yes – DSD).
 It was clear that the Sonica benefited from the extra burn in, the opening acoustic guitar crisp and full the bass deep and authoritative.
 The Sonica’s ESS SABRE PRO DAC chip (ES9038PRO) presented a large and precise soundstage, the triangle easily discernible even during crescendo moments.

-Switching to Eiji Oue and the Minnesota Orchestra for Stravinsky’s “The Firebird Suite” (DSD), I was put in mind of a box seat in large indoor concert hall, the performance dynamic and energetic with a certain sweetness to reeds, flutes, brass and strings.
+Switching to Eiji Oue and the Minnesota Orchestra for Stravinsky’s “The Firebird Suite” (DSD), I was put in mind of a box seat in a large indoor concert hall, the performance dynamic and energetic with a certain sweetness to reeds, flutes, brass and strings.
 The impact of the tympanis were palpable and involving.

 After an extended two channel session, it was time to return to the two 800Rs in dual mono with the MrSpeakers ETHER C Flow Headphones for the personal audio touch.
 Selecting a live recording of Kraftwerk’s “The Man Machine” I was transported to the performance I attended at the Greek Theater several years ago.
 Totally immersed in sound, the experience was exhilarating.